-A standard website – user interaction includes page loads and actions such as Click, MouseOver, Typing, and so on.
+A standard website – user interaction includes page loads and actions such as click, mouseover, and typing.
 The synthetic web transaction test monitors the websites by creating a simulation or scripted recording of the path or actions you have taken on any website.

 The HTTP synthetic monitoring technique monitors these paths or actions at configured intervals to understand the actual user experience.
-The main purpose of monitoring websites using HTTP Synthetic Transaction is to achieve a response time for all critical functionalities performed by you and at the same time receive alerts in the event of any issue before it can impact your end-users.
+The main purpose of monitoring websites using HTTP Synthetic Transaction is to achieve a response time for all critical functionalities performed by you and at the same time receive alerts for any issue before it can impact your end-users.

 HTTP Synthetic Transaction enables monitoring of the websites to: